-Reels are designed to suit particular rod types and the price of a reel can vary greatly depending on features, functionality, styling, and warranty.
-It's unlikely you’ll put an expensive reel on a budget rod so it’s often worth sharing your budget between both purchases.
+The price of a reel can vary greatly depending on its features, functionality, styling, and warranty.
+It's unlikely you’ll want to put an expensive reel on a budget rod so it’s worth sharing your budget between both purchases.

 What to consider when choosing a fishing reel

-If you’ve bought a rod or you own a rod and are looking at upgrading the reel, then you’re a giant leap closer to choosing the right reel.
+If you’ve bought a rod (or you own a rod and are looking at upgrading the reel), you’re a giant leap closer to choosing the right reel.

 On most modern rods, just above the grips, you’ll find a series of numbers along with the brand and model name.
-A rod will often have the length of the blank generally measured in feet (but sometimes centimetres) and beside that you’ll have the recommended line weight range.
+A rod will often have its length measured in feet (but sometimes centimetres) and beside that you’ll have the recommended line weight range.

 If the range is 4-8lb line, the rod manufacturer is suggesting the rod is designed for fish up to 8lb (or roughly 4kg).

-Fishing reels also have weight classes which will help you match your reel to your rod.
-It’s important to balance your reel to your rod.
+Fishing reels also have weight classes which will help you match your reel to your rod – it’s important to balance the two.

-A balanced fishing rod can make casting easier and more accurate and reduces user fatigue as the outfit is easier to handle for longer periods of time, which is important when regularly casting and retrieving or when fighting that trophy fish.
+A balanced fishing rod will make casting easier and more accurate and reduces user fatigue because the outfit is easier to handle for long periods of time.
+This is important when regularly casting and retrieving or when fighting that trophy fish.

 A balanced outfit can also improve sensitivity in the rod tip, making it easier to detect fish striking the bait or lure.

-The infographic below shows the most common types of fishing reels used in Australia the types of fishing they are best suited to and the rods that go with them best.
+The infographic below shows the fishing reels most commonly used in Australia, as well as the rods and types of fishing they are most suited to.

 A basic guide to different types of fishing reels

-Spinning reels come in different sizes to suit various line weight classes (and rods).
-A spinning reel has a spool to keep line on, a bail or pick-up arm, drag system, an anti-reverse lever, and handle.
-The quality and price of a reel is determined by the material that reel is made from, the drag system, gear features, and the number of ball bearings which create a smoother action under pressure.
+Spinning reels feature adjustable drag and sometimes a 'free spool' setting that can be used when drift fishing in a current, allowing the fish to run with the bait before engaging the reel and striking.
+The quality and price of a reel are determined by the material it is made from, the drag system, gear features, and the number of ball bearings (these create a smoother action under pressure).

 On most modern spinning reels, a reel is branded with a model name and number.
-The brand and model is of course, your personal choice.
-Below is a simple guide to understanding what the numbers mean on most modern reels on the market to better balance your reel and rod outfit.
+The brand and model is, of course, your personal choice.
+Below is a simple guide to understanding what the numbers mean on most modern reels.

-The first thing you need to know is that modern spinning reels generally have the numbers presented in the thousands (i.e. 2500) or it may be presented in double figures (i.e. 25), occasionally it may be presented in the hundreds (i.e. 250).
+Modern spinning reels will usually have the numbers presented in thousands (i.e. 2500) but they may be in double figures (i.e. 25) and occasionally in hundreds (i.e. 250).
 These examples would be all considered the same sized reel.